• Skip to main content

 (Note: book titles are affiliate links that may earn commission.)

-It’s Snowing!
-It’s Snowing!: Winter Poems by Jack Prelutsky.
+It's Snowing!
+It's Snowing!: Winter Poems by Jack Prelutsky.
 Prelutsky never fails to give kids poems that make them giggle.
-As an added benefit, this is a small collection of winter poems in an easy-to-read format, good for read aloud time or independent reading.
+As an added benefit, this small collection of winter poems is in an easy reader format, good for read aloud time or independent reading.

 Ice!
 Poems About Polar Life by Douglas Florian.
 Charming and funny poems that will delight fact loving children.
 Florian's imaginative poems about polar animals manages to teach scientific concepts as well!